 New Zealand (NZ/UK/Ger) 2002 : Niki CARO : 101 mins

-Whale Rider has harvested audience awards at major film festivals all over the world, and it’s easy to see why – this is an entertaining, uplifting parable with mild touches of exotica, mysticism and social conscience.
-But it’s also a very old-fashioned kind of crowd-pleaser, and one whose surface pleasures can’t obscure the troubling problems at its core.
+Whale Rider has won audience awards at major film festivals all over the world – and it isn’t hard to see why.
+This is an entertaining, well-acted, gently uplifting parable of a movie with mild touches of exotica, mysticism and social conscience – just the sort of thing to work like a charm on packed cinemas full of receptive viewers.
+On closer reflection, however, it’s very hard to get very enthusiastic about what is fundamentally a very old-fashioned kind of crowd-pleaser, predictable and conventional in form and content, with some troubling problems at its core.

 9th July, 2003